manuelbieh/react-book/ecosystem/state-management.md

 ### Creating a store

-To create a store which will manage the global state, we habe to import the `createStore` function from the `redux` package.
+To create a store which will manage the global state, we have to import the `createStore` function from the `redux` package.
 We can call it by passing it a **reducer** function.
 This function will return a store object to us which will contain all the methods necessary to interact with the store, namely `dispatch`, `getState` and `subscribe`.
 The latter two are not of the same importance when working with React, but I have mentioned them for the sake of completion.
-In React and Redux applications, the `react-redux` bindings components take care of the re-rendering of components if they are affected by a change of the **state**.
+In React and Redux applications, the `react-redux` binding components take care of the re-rendering of components if they are affected by a change of the **state**.

 ```javascript
 import { createStore } from 'redux';